Installing EndeavourOS ARM

 Launch your favorite Terminal and maximize the window or make it at least 130 x 30

-check permissions, should show image-install-calamares.sh as executable.
+check permissions, it should show image-install-calamares.sh as executable.

-./image-install-calamares.sh
+sudo ./image-install-calamares.sh

 Follow the instructions.

-After Image is installed
+After your Image is installed

-The script will install EndeavourOS on your device.
 Now EndeavourOS is installed on your ARM device, just reboot and have fun exploring and customizing your system to your needs.